Misinformation Alert: Extreme Weather

 "1.5 degrees warmer sounds quite nice actually!"

-How you can chime with Persuadables audiences and not just the converted?
+How you can reach Persuadable audiences, and not just the converted?

 Reframe: Try NOT to talk about the climate during a heatwave

-Polls consistently showed an increase in climate change concern during and after the previous heatwave, so remind people about the links to climate afterwards.
-During the hottest period, try leading with some other narratives that worked really well with Persuadables:
+While extreme weather events are a good opportunity for climate NGOs to mobilise their base, talking directly to Persuadables in the moment can be off-putting off-putting.
+Polls consistently showed an increase in climate change concern during and after the previous heatwave, so there is time to make the direct climate change connection after the warm weather is over.
+During the hottest period, try leading with some other narratives that we found working with Persuadables:

-• Brits still love talking about the weather, so acknowledge the weather and give advice on how to stay safe.
-Use examples from other countries like Spain that regularly have hot weather, this can more subtly drive the point home that these events are irregular.
+- Brits still love talking about the weather, so acknowledge the weather and give advice on how to stay safe.
+Use examples from other countries like Spain that regularly have hot weather.
+This can more subtly drive the point home that these events are irregular.
+If Persuadables reach their own conclusions about unseasonable weather, all the better.

 Follow up with facts and information AFTER it's subsided